SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 ````
 The <i>optimize</i> function is implemented in a way that the generation number is passed as VarArg to most the actions
 executed by the CustomGeneticAlgorithm parts (CrossoverPolicy, MutationPolicy...).
 The StoppingCriteria also receives the
-last best solution Fitness.
+last best Fitness solution.
 The <i>getResults</i> function returns a String that will be [printed in the console](#result-example)
 with the best solution found and the history of the best individual performance.

 ### [ChessGAInitializer](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/ChessGAInitializer.java):
-Initializes a new individual from zero.
-In our case, uses CustomGenome, CustomChromosome, CustomGen  and CustomBase to
+This class initializes a new individual from scratch.
-store the information of a randomly initialized individual.
+It uses CustomGenome, CustomChromosome, CustomGen and CustomBase to store the information of a randomly
+initialized individual.
 ````code
 public Individual initializeIndividual()
 ````
-In this case, all information is stored in the CustomBase.
+In this scenario, all information is stored in the CustomBase.
 N/2 Chromosomes are created.
 Each Chromosome contains 2
-CustomGenes (N Genes in total that represents where queens are placed).
+CustomGenes (N Genes in total that represent where queens are placed).
 And each CustomGen contains 2 CustomBases.
-This bases try to represent the DNA bases, but in our case each one represent one number, the colum or the row numbers.
+These bases try to represent the DNA bases, but in our case, each one represents one number, the colum or the row numbers.
 These 2 bases together represent a coordinate where the Queen is placed.

 ````mermaid